rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/_remarks.md

-# setups of sets (2)
+# variations of setups

-point out that ..
-- a partial order is more than what meets the eye
+- point out that a partial order is more than what meets the eye
-- thus far aligned to one case - superset + di-xor-re

 <!-- ======================================================================= -->
 ## variants of partial orders (poset)